 Experts and many regulatory bodies, such as the U.S. FDA, agree that the primary cause of smoking-related diseases is not nicotine, but the inhalation of harmful and potentially harmful constituents formed as a result of burning tobacco.1 We are therefore developing a portfolio of products that deliver nicotine without combustion – smoke-free products.

-Reducing the health risks associated with the use of our products.
+Reducing the risks to health associated with the use of our products.

 Cigarette smoking is the most dangerous form of tobacco use.
-It is the leading cause of preventable diseases, including cardiovascular disease, lung cancer, and chronic obstructive pulmonary disease.
-The best way to avoid the harm of smoking is never to start, but for those who do smoke, to quit.
-However, many smokers do not quit.
-According to World Health Organization (WHO) forecasts, there will still be more than one billion smokers by the year 2025.
-For these people, access to alternative products that significantly reduce the risk of disease compared with continued smoking is critical.
-When appropriately regulated, these products can complement and help accelerate existing efforts to reduce smoking prevalence.
+It causes several serious diseases, including cardiovascular disease, lung cancer, and chronic obstructive pulmonary disease.
+The best way to avoid the harms of smoking is never to start or, for those who do smoke, to quit.
+However, according to WHO forecasts, there will still be more than 1 billion smokers by the year 2025.
+For these people, alternative products that significantly reduce the risk of disease compared with continued smoking are fundamental.
+When properly regulated, they can complement existing regulatory efforts aimed at reducing smoking prevalence.